22 Summer Vacation Essentials for Moms

 8. Extra swimsuit: Micki Kosman of Barefoot Nomads always packs two swimsuits.
 “They don’t take up much space, and it’s wonderful to have a dry swimsuit ready when the first is still wet from the day before.”

-9: Perfomance underwear: At a product show this week I came across high-tech underwear (for men) from Lacoste and Columbia, which was new to me.
+9: Perfomance underwear: At a product show this week I came across high-tech underwear (for men) from *Lacoste and *Columbia, which was new to me.
 The fabric is supposed to breathe, wick sweat, resist odors and dry fast; perfect for travel.
+My husband has been wearing the Columbia boxers for a few weeks now and finds them more comfortable regular boxers when he’s doing things like hiking and rock climbing because of their stretchiness.
 Chez Chesak, at the Family Travel Association relies on performance underwear from Exofficio, which also makes it *for women!

 10. Comfy Pants: Call them yoga pants, lounge pants, palazzo pants, beach pants.
 They are loose and comfortable but still neat.
 Wear ‘em on the plane, to the pool, to the beach, to run a quick errand and even to a casual restaurant without missing a beat.